Master of Science Degree in Civil Engineering

 Degree Requirements

 The minimum number of semester credit hours required for the degree is 30.
-At least 24 semester credit hours must be taken at UTSA.
+At least 24 semester credit hours must be taken at UT San Antonio.
 Elective courses may be chosen from 5000- to 7000-level courses offered in Civil and Environmental Engineering (CEE) or outside the department, with approval from the Graduate Advisor of Record.
 Each candidate is required to pass a comprehensive examination during their thesis defense administered by his or her advisory committee.

 Advisory Committee